cannibalox/logseq-dark-hpx/README.md

-# CSS snippets for www.logseq.com:
+# CSS snippets and themes for www.logseq.com:

 - the *.user.css work with [Stylus](https://github.com/openstyles/stylus) extension for Chrome/FF/Opera
-- the *.css snippets can be used with stylus or directly added to your custom.css
+- the *.css snippets can be used with stylus (recommended) or directly added to your custom.css

 ## logseq-darker-hpx.user.css : [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://github.com/cannibalox/logseq-dark-hpx/raw/master/logseq-darker-hpx.user.css)
 a dark theme for logseq with some extra features :